Skip to main content

 Step 1: Install Traefik Hub API Gateway

-Log in to the Traefik Hub Online Dashboard, open the page to generate a new agent.
+Log in to the Traefik Hub Online Dashboard, navigate to the Gateways page to create a new gateway.

-Open a terminal and run the following commands to create the required secret.
+Open a terminal and run the copied commands to install Traefik Hub using Helm.

 # Add the Helm repository